KETK-TV: Subchannels

-KETK-TV's digital signal is multiplexed:
+KETK-TV's transmitter is located near FM 855 in northwestern Cherokee County.
+Its signal is multiplexed:

 Analog-to-digital conversion

 When the digital television transition date was delayed from February to June 2009, KETK-TV intended to follow suit, but a major equipment failure led to the analog transmitter being permanently switched off on March 27, 2009.
 KETK-TV continued to broadcast in digital on channel 22, using virtual channel 56.